frangucc/thenodechronbook/README.md

 ---

+PAGE 6

+> **PANEL ONE** - THE FIRST OF A SERIES OF REVEALING SHOTS GOING FROM FAR TO NEAR, OF GOU AND NON IN THEIR HIGHLY SECRETIVE BASEMENT HEADQUARTERS, A SECTION OF THE BASEMENT HIDDEN BEHIND A SECRET WALL COVERED IN OLD BOXES AND JUNK.
+ONLY THE TWO BROTHERS AT THIS POINT KNOW ABOUT THIS PLACE.
+SEE REFERENCES OF WHAT THIS BASEMENT COULD LOOK LIKE BELOW.

+* **1 CAP:** TBD explain the location and significance of the basement headquarters of BHQ as Nōn somtimes puts it.

+> **PANEL TWO** - CLOSER TO THE BOYS...

+> **PANEL THREE** - CLOSER...

 PAGE 7

-> **PANEL ONE** - GOU IS FIXATED ON A HIGHLY EXPIRAMENTAL PROJECT.
+> **PANEL ONE** - FULL PAGE PANEL.
+GOU IS FIXATED ON A HIGHLY EXPIRAMENTAL PROJECT.
 IF IT WORKS, HE'LL MAKE A TON OF MONEY MINING FOR BITCOIN.
 HE'S TRYING TO SEE IF HE CAN RETROFIT OLD DESKTOP POWER SUPPLIES WITH RODIN COILS.
 WE SEE GOU TRIAGING OUT THE EXISTING COPPER COILS AND EXAMINING THEM UNDER A LIGHT.
 HE'S TAKING A HUGE RISK BY DOING THIS IN HIS BASEMENT, AS HE'S BEEN FORBIDDEN TO HACK ON COMPUTERS BY HIS FATHER.
 IN THIS PANEL, WE SEE A CLOSEUP OF GOU'S FACE AND THE INTERNAL WIRING OF THE POWER SOURCE AS HE SNIPS THE TWO WIRES CONNECTING THE EXISTING COPPER COIL TO THE BASE OF THE BATTERY.
 SEE REFERENCE MATERIALS BELOW FOR IMAGES OF THE INSIDE OF A POWER SOURCE AND A RODIN COIL.

 * **1 CAP:** Swarn to be a normal boy and not to get caught up in computers and technology, Gou Sokyeo taught himself the art of electrical computer engineering against his fathers wishes.